Suppose There is One (Genesis 18:16-33)

 This is a popular view, but it’s dead wrong for a few reasons.
 God doesn’t change.
 Besides, in the Old Testament, God says that he is the “compassionate and gracious God, slow to anger, abounding in love and faithfulness, maintaining love to thousands, and forgiving wickedness, rebellion and sin.”
 You see God’s grace written on every page of the Hebrew Scriptures.
 And in the New Testament, you see God’s justice.
 Jesus said, “Whoever believes in the Son has eternal life, but whoever rejects the Son will not see life, for God’s wrath remains on them” (John 3:36).
 That was Jesus!
 The apostle Paul writes, “The wrath of God is being revealed from heaven against all the godlessness and wickedness of human beings who suppress the truth by their wickedness” (Romans 1:18).

 God didn’t somehow change into a different God in the New Testament.
-God is both just and gracious in both the Old and New Testament.
+God is both just and gracious in both the Old and New Testaments.
 There’s no difference.
 So saying that God changed somehow just doesn’t cut it.

 I suppose the other way that people handle this is to think that God somehow sets aside his justice for a minute.
 A lot of people think this.
 They think that God says to himself, “Well, how should I react?
 Should I be just or gracious in this case?”
 And then he weighs all the factors, and sometimes he comes down on the side of justice, and sometimes he comes down on the side of grace.